-Situated just across the bridge from us, Bribie Island awaits those wanting to escape.
-Bribie Island is a glorious island that shelters the northern parts of Moreton Bay.
-It boasts a stretch of white sand set in between green bush land and crystal blue waters.
+Situated just across the bridge from us is the world's fourth largest sand island, Bribie Island.
+Sheltering the northern parts of Moreton Bay, Bribie Island boasts a stretch of white sand set in between green bush land and crystal blue waters.

 The most entertaining way to explore the recreation area, divine Ocean Beach and wildlife found on the island is via 4WD.
 Please note a vehicle permit is required to access the Bribie Island Recreation Area.